andrewdavidmackenzie/flow/docs/running/flowc.md

 *  `-d, --debug` Generate symbols for debugging.
 If executing the flow, do so with the debugger
 *  `-c, --compile` Compile the flow and implementations, but do not execute
 *  `-C, --context_root <CONTEXT_DIRECTORY>` Set the directory to use as the root dir for context function definitions
-*  `-l, --lib` Compile a flow library.
-The `source_url` supplied should be the root of the library to compile.
 *  `-n, --native` Compile only native (not wasm) implementations when compiling a library
 *  `-L, --libdir <LIB_DIR|BASE_URL>` Add a directory or base Url to the Library Search path
 *  `-t, --tables` Write flow and compiler tables to .dump and .dot files